sameer/apartment-map/README.md

 # apartment-map

-Export apartments from apartments.com to import them into Google My Maps.
+Import apartments from apartments.com to Google My Maps.

 ## Why?

-So you can consider multiple factors beyond commute and  work is.
-Maybe you want to consider crime, air pollution, or even noise levels.
+So you can consider multiple factors beyond your commute.
+Maybe you want to look at crime, bus routes, or even noise levels.

 ## Demo